krystal/crumbs/README.md

 ## Prerequesites

-You will need a version of node > 12.0.0
+You will need a version of node.js installed on your machine.

 ## Installation